 While Mr. Wiggles wasn't the internet's first webcomic, it was my first webcomic, and the overwhelming incongruity between the strips in the Saturday paper and Swaab's deviant panels about a drunken teddy bear on the screen before me delighted my tween-aged mind.
 I dropped shocking and hilarious links into chat windows and Hotmail threads as pals and I shook in hushed, secret giggles to comics both relatively innocent, decidedly un-parent friendly, and shockingly inappropriate.
 Over the years, Mr. Wiggles somehow made its way into major newspapers and magazines across the world, and also released a number of trade paperback collections.

 After over a decade, Swaab laid Mr. Wiggles to rest on comic number 666 (hail Satan) after the movie Ted pretty much killed Swaab's Hollywood negotiations for the feature film or animated series fans were hoping for.
-While he tells me there's no chance of a reboot for the much nastier, much funnier Wiggles bear, Swaab isn't bitter: "I don't think Seth MacFarlene stole my idea or anything, I'm not one of those crackpots" (apparently the conspiracy theories are real).
+While he tells me there's no chance of a reboot for the much nastier, much funnier Wiggles bear, Swaab isn't bitter: "I don't think Seth MacFarlane stole my idea or anything.
+I'm not one of those crackpots."

-When Swaab announced this spring that his new book—The Secrets to Ruling School (Without Even Trying)—would be intended for middle schoolers, I wasn't surprised, since those were the years was when I was first thrilled by Swaab's weird and terrible world (which has since coloured animated series like SuperJail, Ugly Americans, and Annoying Orange).
+When Swaab announced this spring that his new book— The Secrets to Ruling School (Without Even Trying)—would be intended for middle schoolers, I wasn't surprised, since those were the years when I was first thrilled by Swaab's weird and terrible world.
 But I was curious how someone could let this happen.

-Swaab himself seems unsurprised by his own leap from the world of shock humour to teen-lit, which I find comforting: why should there be a gap at all, when the tweenage years are often life's most brutal?
-I chatted with Swaab over Skype about his second chance at adolescence as the creator of Max Corrigan's Middle School Services, and the guidebook we both wish we'd had at thirteen.
+Swaab himself seems unsurprised by his own leap from the world of shock humor to teen-lit, which I find comforting: Why should there be a gap at all, when the tweenage years are often life's most brutal?
+I chatted with Swaab over Skype about his second chance at adolescence as the creator of Max Corrigan's Middle School Services, and the guidebook we both wish we'd had at 13.

 VICE: Is The Secrets to Ruling the School really just for middle schoolers?